baptistehamon/lsapy/docs/getting_started/index.rst

 .. warning::

-   The package is still in development and only pre-realease versions have been published, meaning the package should not be considered stable yet.
+   The package is still in development and only pre-release versions have been published, meaning the package should not be considered stable yet.
 Breaking changes are likely to occur before the first official release.